An alternative (or supplement) to generating your own energy is to sign up to a green electricity supplier.

 Note – Check the details of the account, rather than just the price, before making a decision.
 Some ‘green’ claims can be a little misleading and further investigation is necessary to ensure you know what you are getting.

-In addition to the big boys there are a number of independent green energy suppliers in the market:
+There are a number of independent green energy suppliers in the market:

 Out of the ‘greens’ Ecotricity is definitely worth a look.
 They invest more per customer than any other supplier into building their own renewable energy generation schemes to meet future needs.